 On 1 December 2014 Cera and KBC Ancora, together with MRBB and the Other Permanent Shareholders, extended their collaboration as a syndicate in updated form with respect to KBC Group for a further term of ten years, thereby ensuring the continued shareholder stability and supporting the further development of the KBC group.
 Cera, KBC Ancora, MRBB and the Other Permanent Shareholders contributed all their shares to the shareholder agreement, together representing 40% of the total number of KBC Group shares in issue.

-In doing so, use was made of the possibilities offered by an SA ('new style') to grant the sole manager the same rights in the articles of association as in an SCA, so that the change of legal form has no impact on the anchoring structure.
-As was the case since the stock exchange listing in 2001, the mandate of the statutory manager can only be revoked if there is a legitimate reason to do so and the consent of the statutory manager is required for decisions to amend the articles of association, decisions to make distributions to the shareholders and decisions to dismiss the statutory manager.
+In doing so, use was made of the possibilities offered by the ‘renewed’ SA to grant the sole manager the same rights in the articles of association as in an SCA, so that the change of legal form has no impact on the anchoring structure.

-On 30 October 2020, an Extraordinary General Meeting decided to introduce double voting rights.
-This means that each KBC Ancora share registered in the register of registered shares in the name of the same shareholder for an uninterrupted period of at least two years, in accordance with Article 27 of the Articles of Association, is granted double voting rights.
+On 30 October 2020, an Extraordinary General Meeting decided to introduce loyalty voting rights.
+This means that each KBC Ancora share registered in the register of registered shares in the name of the same shareholder for an uninterrupted period of at least two years is granted double voting rights.
+The other shares carry the right to one vote.
+Dematerialised shares do not benefit from the double voting right.